Creating & Customizing Contribution Forms

 After you’ve customized and started using your default contribution form, you can create additional forms.
 To create a new contribution form, click the “Create form” button at the top of the Dashboard toolbar.

-When you click the “Create form” button, a dropdown menu will appear, listing the types of forms available to you.
+You can now begin customizing your form.
 If you want to sell and track tickets for an event, click “Event form.”
 If you’re selling merchandise, click “Merchandise form.”
 Click “Contribution form” to continue with a regular contribution page.